 Under normal conditions, excitatory and inhibitory neurotransmitters work together to achieve equilibrium.
 Unfortunately, that balance can be upset at times, and some outside help is needed.
 All of the mood-boosting nootropics and supplements listed below can play a role in maintaining that all important balance.

-Here is our list of the best nootropics for mood enhancement and stabilization, in no particular order.
+Here is our list of the best nootropics for mood enhancement and stabilization in 2019.
 In our list, we will cover: Noopept, Omega-3 Fish Oil, Phosphatidylserine, Aniracetam, L-Tyrosine, Sulbutiamine, Inositol, L-Theanine, Phenibut, St. John’s Wort, 5-HTP, and Modafinil / Adrafinil.

 Noopept, a powerful peptide nootropic with anxiolytic properties, is one of the most popular mood enhancement drugs.
 It also made our list of the best nootropics for focus.
 The benefit of a Noopept supplement over common racetams (such as Piracetam or Aniracetam) is that it’s much more potent.
 Noopept’s strength means you can get away with much smaller daily dosages to achieve the same mood-boosting effects.
 The daily recommended dosage for Noopept is around 10mg to 30mg.
 Piracetam requires 4 to 8 grams per day to achieve similar cognitive enhancement results.

 Omega-3 fatty acid, more commonly known as fish oil, has exceptional antidepressant qualities.
 The two types of omega-3 supplements to consider are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 DHA is best known for supporting cognitive function by improving communication between neurons in your brain.

 Studies have shown that EPA is much more useful for reducing symptoms of anxiety, bipolar disorder, and depression.
 EPA does this by controlling neuroinflammation and lessening the presence of pro-inflammatory eicosanoids.
 When choosing a fish oil supplement for mood stabilization, ensure it has a higher ratio of EPA to DHA.